 Installation On-premise vs. Cloud-based (SaaS model)

 The cloud-based (Software-as-a-Service) option is a cost-effective option and has low start-up costs.
-The LMS will be available as a service that can be scaled up or down using cloud resources based on your need.
-Most organizations opt for the cloud-based model as set up and maintenance is done by the service provider.
+The platform will be available as a service that can be scaled up or down using cloud resources based on your need.
+Most organizations opt for the cloud-based model as setup and maintenance are done by the service provider.

 The Anatomy of an LMS

 You can consider the platform’s software application as your virtual training department.
 You can use the LMS software application comprehensively to deliver, manage, and track your employee or any learner’s training.
 As a training manager for an LMS, it is easy to plan and manage your training programs with ease from anywhere.